RadicallyOpen/RadicallyOpen/_events/2016-09-derbyshire-intensive.markdown

 #### Travel information to {{page.venue}}
 The location for the training is: <p>
-Centre for Research & Development, Ashbourne Centre, Kingsway Hospital, Derby,Derbyshire, DE22 3LZ
+Centre for Research & Development, Ashbourne Centre, Kingsway Hospital, Derby,Derbyshire, DE22 3LZ <p>
 [Click here for a map](http://www.derbyshirehealthcareft.nhs.uk/contact-us/site-locations/ashbourne-centre/)

 #### Prices and booking